There are only a few whisky makers left who offer individuals or whisky clubs to buy individual casks.

 Total cost incl.
 19% VAT (Germany)

 It covers average costs and taxes as of summer 2023 which may vary in various aspects.
 Any particular cask will need to be re-calculated based on the actual cost situation at the time of offer.

 And after all, we must not forget that a cask of whisky is a raw food product, subject to a multitude of environmental effects during the maturing process: The angels' share will take its toll in quantity as well as %vol, and you won't know the exact output of litres until the bottling.
 During the maturing process you would want to get an occasional sample from your cask to see how the whisky matures and decide when you want it to come out of the cask.

-Don't hesitate to contact us if you are looking for your own private cask or bottling of single malt.
-And should you already be the proud owner of a whisky barrel and need help in organising the bottling or sale.
+Don't hesitate to contact us if you are looking for your own private bottling of a Scotch single malt, or should you already be the proud owner of a whisky barrel and need help in organising the bottling or sale.
 Matters have become more complicated since Brexit, but we are working on solutions and will do our best to support you with that as well.